-As the Architectural Designer, I worked for over two years bringing this beautiful home to fruition.
+As the Architectural Designer, I worked for over two years to bring this beautiful home to fruition.

 It began as a quaint, tired little farmhouse on a double lot on the outskirts of Old Town Lafayette.
 Although not technically in the historic district, the building had ties to the Waneka family history and was loved for its innate charm.

 As the permitting process moved forward, I met with a city planner to discuss the “spirit” of the plan.
 All parties agreed to restore the existing farmhouse, and to seamlessly connect it to the newly designed additions.